udelblue/AI/README.md

 Azure ai foundry - Prompty - Simple prompt that leverages your azure foundry endpoint and api key.
 Just modify the .env

 Azure ai foundry - Private Endpoints - Directions on how to setup a private endpoint within azure foundry

+Semantic Kernal Simple Agent - C# code that gives a simple agent.
+Please look at the timeplanner class.
+You will just need to add your endpoint, key and deployment.
+Please make sure the deployment is an LLM that supports agents.